 Ha, I know better.
 I have the flamin’ illness!
 What the hell did they know about my new status as holder of a lifelong, incurable, degenerative and progressive disease?
 Stop treating me like an invalid!

 Oddly so, when I went to bed later that day, I felt cheerful in a curious kind of way.

 Rather happy, knowing that I was not joking about not being able to get up the staircase of fatigue after coming home from work.

-Rather happy, knowing that I “was not a Monday morning case, refusing to go to work,” my hospital consultant told me afterwards.
+Rather happy, knowing that I “was not a Monday morning case, refusing to go to work,” my hospital consultant told me afterward.

 Rather happy, knowing there’s actually a name attached to that funny feeling of floors moving up and down, to that awful, wretched facial pain also called trigeminal neuralgia, AKA “the suicide disease” because of the severity of the pain.

-Knowing which illness now lived inside my brain and spinal cord, was half the battle won already.
+I considered knowing which illness now lived inside my brain and spinal cord half the battle won already.

 Nine years later, I tell myself “Do not deny your diagnosis, but try to defy your verdict.”

 True, I am now a bit slower when I walk and talk, and I need more time processing things inside my brain.
 I also gained a few pounds around the waist because of steroid treatment alongside all my other medication, but denial was short-lived, and I now have a new life.

 It wasn’t what I had dreamed of, but it’s here to stay.